-I, Jeffry R. Black, (insert name) certify as an authorized representative of Fresh Fields Gloucester Luc (insert name of applicant) that the applicant has executed a host community agreement with the Gly of Gloucester (insert name of host community) pursuant to G.L.c.
-94G § 3(d) on June 12, 2019 (insert date).

-Authorized Representative of Applicant Signat

-Host Community

-Mayor Sefatia Romeo Theken I. , (insert name) certify that I am the contracting authority or have been duly authorized by the contracting authority for the City of Gloucester (insert name of host community) to certify that the applicant and the City of Gloucester (insert name of host community) has executed a host community agreement pursuant to G.L.c.
-94G § 3(d) on June 12, 2019
+I, Jeffry Black, (insert name) certify as an authorized representative of Fresh Fields LLC (insert name of applicant) that the applicant has executed a host community agreement with Cify of Bevery (insert name of host community) pursuant to G.L.c.
+94G § 3(d) on ///26/19 (insert date).
+Signature of Authorized Representative of Applicant Host Community I, Michael P. Cahell, (insert name) certify that I am the contracting authority or have been duly authorized by the contracting authority for Chy 7 (Such Chy) (insert name of host community) to certify that the applicant and Fresh Fre [d 5 L] (insert name of host community) has executed a host community agreement pursuant to G.L.c.
+94G § 3(d) on 1/2.6/19 (insert date). (insert name

-(insert date).